GJComber/Streamlit-Blockchain/README.md

 # Streamlit-Blockchain
+## PyChain:
 A Streamlit UI enabling users to enter data and store it in a blockchain.
-### libraries and dependancies
+### Libraries and dependancies
-import pandas as pd
+import pandas as pd;
-from typing import Any, List
+from typing import Any, List;
-import datetime as datetime
+import datetime as datetime;
+import streamlit as st;
+from dataclasses import dataclass;
+import hashlib;
-import streamlit as st # pip install streamlit from dataclasses import dataclass import hashlib
+* pip install streamlit
 * From within the directory where this code resides, open Streamlit using `streamlit run pychain.py`.

 ## Synopsis
-This project runs a cached version of Streamlit.
+This project utilising Streamlit, allows a user to create and review a simple Blockchain called PyChain.
+The interface is designed to easily input data into 'blocks' that are added to form a simple expression of a Blockchain and review its component parts.
+It runs a cached version of Streamlit.
 It will hold the data information for as long as the project remains open in the browser.
 ### In the main panel:
 * There are user inputs for sender, reciever and amount of 'Eth' sent.
 * Input fields can be retained to modify for next transaction or cleared for new inputs